KhUssef/E-commerce/README.md

 whereas for coupons having all the history of coupons seams better

 # the Main class
-it might have made more sense to have all the window methods in a seperate class called windows but that would leave the Main class empty about 90% of the code here is made up of Input/Output and switch statements
+it might have made more sense to have all the window methods in a separate class called windows but that would leave the Main class empty about 90% of the code here is made up of Input/Output and switch statements

 mainWindow :